JOBIN02/Recipe_ChatBot/README.md

+# Name Matching System

+This project implements a name-matching system that finds the most similar names from a dataset when a user provides an input name.
+It uses string similarity techniques to calculate and rank the closest matches.

+**Features**

+Accepts a dataset of at least 30 names (e.g., Geetha, Gita, Gitu, etc.).

+Matches user input against the dataset.

+**Returns:**

+Best Match: The closest name with the highest similarity score.

+Ranked Matches: A list of other similar names with scores.

+Can be extended using fuzzy matching libraries or Vector DB search.

+**Tech Stack**

+Python 3.8+

+**Libraries:**

+fuzzywuzzy (or rapidfuzz) for similarity scoring

+pandas (optional, for structured output)

 # Recipe_ChatBot

 This project provides a complete, locally-runnable chatbot that suggests recipes based on ingredients you provide.
 It uses an open-source Large Language Model (LLM) served by Ollama, a Python FastAPI backend, and a simple web-based chat interface.